University of California, Irvine: Admissions

+In Fall 2025, The School of Law enrolled 189 out of 3,720 applicants for an enrolling class that has a median LSAT score of 169 (166-170 interquartile range), and median GPA of 3.80 (interquartile range 3.59-3.90).
+In Fall of 2024, the acceptance rate was 17.38%.
+The School of Medicine admitted 273 of 6,929 applicants for the 2024-25 academic year for an admission rate of 3.98%, placing it among the nation's 20 most selective medical schools.
+Of the 273 admitted students, 114 matriculated, with an observed median GPA of 3.94 and median MCAT score of 516 among the 2024 MS1 (first-year) class.

 Discoveries and innovation

 Machine Learning Repository

 The University of California Irvine hosts the UCI Machine Learning Repository, a data resource which is very popular among machine learning researchers and data mining practitioners.
-It was created in 1987 and contains almost 500 datasets from several domains including biology, medicine, physics, engineering, social sciences, games, and others.
+It was created in 1987 and contains 622 datasets from several domains including biology, medicine, physics, engineering, social sciences, games, and others.
 The datasets contained in the UC Irvine Machine Learning Repository have been used by thousands of students and researchers in the computer science community and facilitated the publication of approximately 26 thousand scientific articles.

 Student life

 Fraternities and sororities

-The first fraternities and sororities at UCI began in 1973 with three sororities (Delta Gamma, Pi Beta Phi, and Gamma Phi Beta) and three fraternities (Beta Theta Pi, Sigma Chi, and Phi Delta Theta).
-Major events and programs in the Greek Community include Songfest, All Greek Conference, Greek Week, BANG (Being a New Greek), and risk management programs (topics vary).
+The first fraternities and sororities at UCI began in 1973 with three sororities and three fraternities.

 Clubs and organizations

-With over 650 student clubs and organizations on campus, students can readily find friends who share their interests, whether academic, multicultural, political, religious, service, social, or athletic.
-Campus activities throughout the year include cultural nights, arts performances, and live music at Anteater Plaz.
-Special events such as Summerlands, Wayzgoose, Shocktoberfest, Soulstice, and Earth Day are held yearly.
+There are around 600 student clubs and organizations on campus.
+Campus activities throughout the year include cultural nights, arts performances, and live music at Anteater Plaza.
+Special events such as Aldrich Park After Dark, Summerlands, Soulstice, and Earth Day are held yearly.
 ASUCI, the university's undergraduate student government, traditionally organizes a world record attempt by the university at the beginning of each academic year.
 UCI has won Guinness World Records for the largest game of capture the flag six times, with the most recent one in September 2015.
 In addition, the university has broken the record for the largest game of dodgeball three years straight.
 They have also won records for largest water pistol fight and largest pillow fight.